trevorki/ultimate-rules-rag/texts/Ultiworld-Ultimate-Glossary.md

 ## Short Deep
 The player that covers the middle of the field in a zone defense, behind the cup or front wall but in front of the deep in line with the wings.
-Synonymous terms: "Middle," "Middle Middle"
+Synonymous terms: 'Middle,' 'Middle Middle'

 ## Side stack
 An offensive formation where cutters line up vertically along a sideline in the downfield space.

 ## Sidearm
 A fundamental throw in ultimate that is released with the palm of the hand facing the target or towards the sky.
 Similar to a tennis forehand or a sidearm pitch in baseball.
-Synonymous terms: "Flick," "Forehand"
+Synonymous terms: 'Flick,' 'Forehand'

 ## Sky
 Catching or defending the disc high in the air, often over an opposing player.